leqnam/nestjs-shared-dist/README.md

 /_/ |_/  /_/ |_| /_____/  /_/  |_/_____/ /_/      /_____/_/  |_/_____/
 ```

-## Description
+## 📘 Overview

+`@nready/nestjs-shared` provides **lightweight, type-safe, and framework-agnostic utilities** for
+NestJS-based microservice architectures — built to simplify development, testing, and scaling.

+> Designed for internal projects, but open for public and commercial use.

+---
-The lib `@nready/nestjs-shared` is used for Nest.js v10.0.0 project with pre-built some utilities function:
+The lib `@nready/nestjs-shared` is used for Nest.js v10.x project with pre-built some utilities function:
   - [Usage](#usage)
   - [Features](#features)
     - [Message Queue](#message-queue)